rohitbahadur/cypress-calculator/README.md

 # cypress-calculator

-Calculator automated web testing cypress based test automation platform for performing UI based functional checks.
+cypress based test automation platform for performing UI based functional checks.

 ### Tech stack used in building the framework
 ##### Programming language used: javascript